junxit/us-congress-code/title-10/chapter-3/sec-130i.md

 1 So in original.
 Probably should be “subsection (j)(3)(C)”.

+2 See References in Text note below.

 ### References in Text

 The Presidential Protection Assistance Act of 1976, referred to in subsec. (j)(3)(C)(iv), is Pub.
 L. 94–524, Oct.
 17, 1976, 90 Stat.
 2475, which enacted and amended provisions set out as notes under section 3056 of Title 18, Crimes and Criminal Procedure.
 For complete classification of this Act to the Code, see Tables.
+Section 331 of the FAA Modernization and Reform Act of 2012 (Public Law 112–95), referred to in subsec. (j)(6), which was formerly set out in a note under section 40101 of Title 49, Transportation, was transferred and is now set out in a note under section 44802 of Title 49.

 ### Amendments